 Sex education for students with disabilities: don’t leave it to Dr.Google

-When one thinks of intercourse, one imagines people doing some birds and bees action in a bed, or somewhere else.
-(I remember Cosmo particularly liked boats) Sometimes, there are things involved that’ll make your devoutly religious grandmother clutch her pearls and pray that you don’t become too promiscuous.
+When one thinks of sexual intercourse, one imagines people doing some birds and bees action in a bed, or somewhere else.
+(I remember Cosmo particularly liked boats) Sometimes, there are things involved that’ll make your devoutly religious grandmother clutch her pearls and pray that you don’t become too promiscuous or be a hypersexual woman.
 Some are just plain weird.
 (Again, refer to Cosmo, as well as 50 Shades of Grey.)

 I would say that I got a decent enough sex education.
 When I was in middle school, I was given worksheets with the male and female reproductive systems to fill out.
 My fifth-grade teacher showed us the videos explaining periods and wet dreams, then we went on a field trip to Discovery Place (a family-friendly science museum) to learn how a baby was made.